DSACMS/npd_csviper/COMMUNITY.md

 # COMMUNITY.md

-CSViper is supported by a dedicated team of individuals fulfilling various roles to ensure its success, security, and alignment with government standards and agency goals.
+npd_csviper is supported by a dedicated team of individuals fulfilling various roles to ensure its success, security, and alignment with government standards and agency goals.

 ## Project Members